fetitxe/frontend-dashboard-extra-plus/readme.txt

 > #### Notice
 > This is an Add-on plugin of [Frontend Dashboard] but not ( https://wordpress.org/plugins/frontend-dashboard/ ), So please install [Frontend Dashboard] from my  GitHub (https://github.com/fetitxe/frontend-dashboard) to use this plugin.

-Frontend Dashboard Extra Plus WordPress plugin is a supportive plugin for Frontend Dashboard with supportive additional features likes International Telephone,Country, Geolocation.
+Frontend Dashboard Extra Plus WordPress plugin is a supportive plugin for Frontend Dashboard with supportive additional features likes International Telephone, Country, Geolocation, Files.

 = International Telephone =
 = Country =
 = Geolocation =
+= Avanced File =

 == Installation ==